The data challenge

 Accessing ALL the data

 From an accountant and bookkeeper's perspective, clients who can master data upload provide a shorter route for them to get on with the job of analysis and review.
-Technology that can also fetch regular bills, import all bank and card statements, and learn how to categorise the data further reduces the amount of time required in collating and dealing with what will be large volumes of data across the firm.
+Technology that can also import all bank and card statements, and learn how to categorise the data further reduces the amount of time required in collating and dealing with what will be large volumes of data across the firm.